sipgate-io/sipgateio-node/README.md

 ##### Play audio and hang up

 The `playAudioAndHangUp` method accepts an options object of type `PlayOptions` with a single field, the URL to a sound file to be played.
 In addition, this also requires a `sipgateIOClient`, a unique `callId` from an current active call and a `timeout` which is optional.

 After the audio file has been played and the additional timeout has expired, the call is terminated based on the `callId`.

+**Note:** For any information about the audio file please look at [play audio](#play-audio).

+##### Play audio and transfer

+The `playAudioAndTransfer` method accepts an options object of type `PlayOptions` with a single field, the URL to a sound file to be played, and an object of type `TransferOptions`, which contains the phone number to which the call should be transferred.
+In addition, this also requires a `sipgateIOClient`, a unique `callId` from an current active call and a `timeout` which is optional.

+After the audio file has been played and the additional timeout has expired, the call is terminated based on the `callId`.